-The judgement from the annual come-to-Jesus-meeting decreed that the move was paying off.
 Living part of the year in Mexico in the big house on the beach in Los Cerritos, Mazatlán with the Intrepid Elise had cut my living expenses for those months in half, significantly reducing my tax bill.

-My taxable income was reduced even further by expenses I had been able to deduct as a writer: a struggling writer living on the beach in one of the nicest parts of Mazatlán.
+My taxable income was also reduced by business expenses I had been able to deduct as a writer: a struggling writer living on the beach in one of the nicest parts of Mazatlán.